erin-rtfm/Deeni/Curriculum/Chapter 2 -- Feelings/Lesson 2: Are you well?.md

 [need more info]

 ### Verbs
-In Deeni, we very rarely uses the words _is_, _am_, and _are_.
+In Deeni, we very rarely use the words _is_, _am_, and _are_.
 Instead, verbs usually have the person and timing conjugated in.
 However, sometimes is, am, and are make sense.

-_N[]-li_ is the stem verb meaning is.
+_N[]-li_ is the stem verb meaning _is_.
 Although it is a split verb, the split happens on the first syllable.
 Therefore, it’s a 1-split verb.

 - To say I am, add vs between the brackets: _n[vs]-li_ :arrow-right: _nvs-li_
 - To say you are, add ii~ between the brackets: _n[ii~]-li_ :arrow-right: _nii~li_